 She remains the only British woman scientist to have won a Nobel prize.
 In 1970 she was elected Chancellor of the University of Bristol, an honorary position that allowed her to continue her work at Oxford until her retirement in 1977.
 She was also active in various political causes, most notably the Pugwash campaign against nuclear weapons on whose behalf she travelled all over the world.

-Somerville holds an annual Dorothy Hodgkin Memorial Lecture in March (to coincide with the International Women's Festival) and has had many notable speakers over the years.
+Somerville holds an annual Dorothy Hodgkin Memorial Lecture in March (to coincide with the International Women’s Festival) and has had many notable speakers over the years.
 The 2010 lecture, given by Professor Elspeth Garman is available to watch on YouTube.
 The 2012 lecture, delivered by Professor (Sir) Venki Ramakrishnan, is also available to view on YouTube.
 You might also like to view the List of past lectures (up to 2011).

 Dorothy Hodgkin Symposium, 29 October 2014

-To mark the fiftieth anniversary of Dorothy Hodgkin's Nobel Prize and to encourage greater public awareness of her field, Somerville College, UNESCO and the IUCr will co-host the Dorothy Hodgkin Symposium at the College on 29 October 2014.
-This will bring together leading scientists in her field, as well as interested members of the public for a day of talks and discussions.
-The keynote speaker will be Professor (Sir) Venki Ramakrishnan.
-Details of the Dorothy Hodgkin Symposium can be found on the College website.
+To mark the fiftieth anniversary of Dorothy Hodgkin’s Nobel Prize and to encourage greater public awareness of her field, Somerville College, UNESCO and the IUCr will co-hosted the Dorothy Hodgkin Symposium at the College on 29 October 2014.
+This brought together leading scientists in her field, as well as interested members of the public for a day of talks and discussions.
+The keynote speaker was Professor (Sir) Venki Ramakrishnan.
+The College produced a Dorothy Hodgkin Symposium press release in advance of the event.